David Petraeus: Later life

-On 10 February 2014, the University of Exeter in England named Petraeus as an honorary visiting professor of the Strategy and Security Institute.
-Alongside the other honorary faculty, the appointment would help inform the institute's key objectives of exploring policymaking, strategy, and security.

 General Petraeus was one of the "11 legendary generals" profiled in the 2014 National Geographic Channel feature "American War Generals".
-In 2015, Petraeus suggested the U.S. should arm members of the terror group Al-Nusra Front (an offshoot of Al-Qaeda) in Syria to fight ISIS.
+In 2015, Petraeus suggested the U.S. should arm members of the terror group Al-Nusra Front (the Syrian branch of Al-Qaeda) in Syria to fight ISIS.

 In June 2016, Petraeus and Mark Kelly, a retired NASA astronaut and later senator from Arizona, announced the creation of the now defunct gun control group Veterans Coalition for Common Sense.

 Petraeus delivered the inaugural lecture in a series dedicated to his mentor and the former dean of The Fletcher School at Tufts University, General Jack Galvin.
 He also delivered the inaugural lecture in a series dedicated to Admiral Stansfield Turner at the U.S. Naval War College on 7 August 2018.
 The lecture series honors the achievements of Turner, who served as the college's president from 1972 to 1974.

 As a member of a panel discussion in October 2018 concerning a film documenting the Stars and Stripes newspaper, Petraeus shared his personal experiences with the newspaper with the audience.

-On 12 June 2019, Petraeus accepted the invitation of a three-year honorary professorship in the Institute of Conflict, Cooperation and Security (ICSS) at the University of Birmingham in England.
-The university's announcement of the appointment stated that Petraeus "will share insights from his career with students and researchers through a variety of interactions in Birmingham and virtually."

-General Petraeus was the guest speaker at the 500th Night celebration for the U.S. Military Academy's Class of 2020 at West Point, held on 26 January 2019.

-Petraeus serves on the Executive Advisory Board of the World.Minds Foundation, contributing his expertise on global security and leadership.
 Petraeus spoke at the WORLD.MINDS meeting in June 2025 in Washington DC about China, AI and the transatlantic relationship.
 In September 2025 at the Concordia Annual Summit, Petraeus interviewed the President of Syria, Ahmed al-Sharaa.
-Petraeus described himself as one of al-Sharaa's "fans".
+During the discussion, Petraeus described himself as one of al-Sharaa's "fans".

+On 15 April 2026, Petraeus was named a founding member of the ARES Military Expert Council (Allied Reform and Expert Support), an international advisory body established by the General Staff of the Armed Forces of Ukraine under the Commander-in-Chief of the Armed Forces of Ukraine Oleksandr Syrskyi.
+The council, chaired by former Deputy Supreme Allied Commander Europe General Sir Richard Shirreff, was created to facilitate the exchange of advanced Ukrainian and international military experience and to support institutional reforms within the Armed Forces of Ukraine.

+On September 13, 2026, Petraeus was Ukraine attending the Yalta European Strategy conference when a Russian drone struck a passenger train at Yahodyn railway station, approximately 2 kilometers from the Polish border.
+Petraeus was traveling on a separate train that remained at the station at the time of the attack.
+The diplomatic train carrying former British prime minister Boris Johnson and other European officials had departed the station earlier.
+Ukrainian Railways said it was "quite likely" that the diplomatic train had been the intended target.